PS4 Controller Bluetooth Dongle for PC Gaming: Guide

 Prepare Your Gear

-First things first, plug your Bluetooth dongle into an available USB port on your PC.
-For optimal signal, try to use a front USB port or a port that isn’t obstructed.
-Your PC should recognize it automatically.
-If your PC has built-in Bluetooth, you might want to consider disabling it in your system settings to ensure your new dongle is prioritized, especially if you’re experiencing issues.
+Plug your Bluetooth dongle into an available USB port on your PC.
+For best signal, use a front USB port or one that is unobstructed.
+Your PC should automatically recognize the dongle.
+If your PC has integrated Bluetooth, consider disabling it in system settings to ensure your new dongle is prioritized, especially if you encounter issues.

 Put Your PS4 Controller in Pairing Mode

-This is a critical step for your controller to become discoverable by your PC.
+This step makes your controller discoverable by your PC.

 1. Ensure your controller is off.
-If the light bar is on, press and hold the PS button (the PlayStation logo button in the center) until it turns off.
+If the light bar is illuminated, press and hold the PS button (the PlayStation logo button) until it turns off.

-2. Activate pairing mode: Simultaneously press and hold the SHARE button (top left) and the PS button for about three to five seconds.
-The light bar on the controller will begin to flash rapidly with a white light.
-This indicates it’s in pairing mode and ready to connect.
+2. Activate pairing mode: Simultaneously press and hold the SHARE button (top left) and the PS button for approximately three to five seconds.
+The controller’s light bar will flash rapidly with a white light, indicating it is in pairing mode.

 Pair on Your PC